sdiv877/RFC-913/README.md

 1. Ensure the server is running
 2. Open a new command prompt
-3. Change directory to the `RFC 913/Client` directory
+3. Change directory to the `scripts` directory
-4. Execute the 'test' script with `./test.sh` to start the test script
+4. Execute the 'test' script with `./runTests.sh` to start the test script
 5. The client will execute the test cases shown below

 The output of the test script is shown below.
 Each command is tested thoroughly and has multiple test cases associated with it in order to ensure the command is working as intended.